D3jag0re/simple-monitoring/README.md

 - Getting the SSH Key from GH Secret to a file to be used by scp was difficult, therefore:
 - Used appleboy/scp-action to achieve this (have used appleboy/ssh_action in the past.)
+- Turns out I pasted the key in wrong in the first place anyway